jhpce-jhu/jhpce_mkdocs/docs/csub/csub-overview.md

 Acquiring and managing sensitive information from the Federal government is time-consuming, and requires on-going administrative and information technology support by groups with specific expertise.

 To facilitate research, an effort has been made to create an infrastructure that can provide those resources, as well as a computational facility to store and analyze the data.
+The C-SUB is built such that it complies with  NIST SP 800-53 protocols, to ensure the protection of this sensitive data.
+The C-SUB's compliance with NIST SP 800-53 has been reviewed and approved by an external entitiy.

 Researchers can leverage this existing infrastructure to more quickly and efficiently start and conduct their work.